 Many have inquired about starting a SongFarmers chapter so we provide this page to answer juat about any question you might might have.
 If you haven’t already, we encourage to watch the SongFarmers TV Documentary … just pour yourself some ice tea and spend 45 minutes with us first.

 SongFarmers Chapter Start-Up FAQs

 WHO CAN START A SONGFARMERS CHAPTER?

 Any current member of the WFPA (WoodSongs Front Porch Association) can start and maintain a local chapter.
 The folks attending do NOT have to be members, just the local chapter leader.
-We call our members “SongFarmers” thus the name of our community of front porch musicians.
+We call our community of front porch musicians “SongFarmers.”
 To become a member just click here

 WHAT DO WE CALL OUR MUSICAL GET-TOGETHERS?

 As a group we refer to each get together as a “SongFarmers Gathering.”

 It is friends, musicians and pickers who gather together to play and sing as a group.
 And remember, it is “SongFarmers

 ” … one word, capitol F with an S